JonAbrams/SpaceAce/README.md

 // The returned value from an action is merged onto the existing state
-// In this case, only the `done` attribute is changed on the todo function toggleDone({ space: todo }) {
+// In this case, only the `done` attribute is changed on the todo
-  return { done: !todo.done };
+// Tip: Use ES6 arrow function syntax for simple actions to save precious typing! const toggleDone = ({ space }) => ({ done: !space.done });

+function removeTodo({ event }) {
+  event.preventDefault(); // Not needed in this case, here for demonstration

+  // Returning null causes the space to be removed from its parent!
+  // Very handy for spaces that are in a list, like this todo is.
+  // Note: If you don't call `return` in an action, the space isn’t touched! return null;
 }

-// Returning null causes the space to be removed from its parent, handy!
-// Note: If you don't call `return` in an action, the space isn’t touched! function removeTodo({ event: e }) {
-  e.preventDefault();

-  return null;
-}
 ```

-## Browser Compatibility

-`lib/Space.js` targets ES5.
-It makes use of `Array.isArray`, `Object.freeze`, and `Object.defineProperties`.
-All major browsers from at least the past 5 years should be supported.
-If support for ancient browsers is needed, check out [es5-shim](https://github.com/es-shims/es5-shim).

-Also, `Object.assign` is used, which is from ES6, which supports most browsers of the past couple years.
-You can use [es6-shim](https://github.com/es-shims/es6-shim) or just [object.assign](https://github.com/ljharb/object.assign) to add support for older browsers.

-If you notice any other browser compatibility issues, please open an issue.

 ## Documentation